Home » Recipes » Popular » Baking » Peanut Butter Marshmallow Squares – Confetti Squares

 1. Put bag of marshmallows in the freezer and line an 8×8 pan with parchment paper.

-2. Melt butterscotch chips, peanut butter, and butter, peanut butter over low heat, stirring until smooth.
+2. Melt butterscotch chips, peanut butter, and butter in a medium saucepan over low heat, stirring until smooth.
 Remove from heat, and let cool to ensure the marshmallows don't melt in next step.

 3. Quickly fold in vanilla and marshmallows.